 Again, all truly new ideas are unproven.
 Even the best new ideas may sound more than a little silly the first time they are articulated.
 And that’s okay.
 More than okay, it a very good thing.

 Well, nothing sets the silly bar like having one of the big wigs in the group volunteering a space-shot of an idea.
 It gives all others permission to think more broadly.
 And, heck, it just might be brilliant.

 In the over 1,000 brainstorming sessions I’ve facilitated I can tell you the silly ideas are a lot closer to brilliant than the “smart” ideas.

 The next time you put together a brainstorming session, if the leaders are part of the group, give them these simple pieces of advice and you’ll have a better session and better ideas.

-Tom Monahan is the Head Creative Thinking Coach at Before & After Inc., a company that works with major marketers and ad agencies worldwide, including Target, Virgin, Novartis and Unilever, among others.
+Tom Monahan is the founder of Before & After Inc., a company that works with major marketers and ad agencies worldwide, including Target, Virgin, Novartis and Unilever, among others.
 Previously, Monahan was founder and Executive Creative Director at ad agency Leonard/Monahan, an incubator for creative talent in the 1980s and ’90s.
 Monahan has published The Do-It-Yourself Lobotomy under the Adweek imprint, was advertising columnist for Communication Arts for over a decade and was the youngest creative director written up in The Wall Street Journal’s long-running “Creative Leaders” series.